ULTRA ENDURANCE CYCLIST

 The Wizard - bike mechanic extraordinaire

-Benny is a lead mechanic at EVO Cycles and is joining the road crew team to look after "all things mechanical".
+Benny is a lead mechanic and owner at Bennys Bike Shop and is joining the road crew team to look after "all things mechanical".
 Benny's experience includes being a mechanic for professional cycling teams in Europe, he is also an accomplished enduro rider.
 His tough determined attitude and attention to detail is sure to keep the wheels turning for this massive 'length of New Zealand' campaign.

 As with everyone in the LWR team - Benny has personal family experience of the devastating effects of bowel cancer and is determined to help increase awareness and early detection of this disease.

-Michelle's key role is to work alongside Jude in taking care of all Joanna's personal needs during the Long White Ride.
+Bronwyn's key role is to work alongside Jude in taking care of all Joanna's personal needs during the Long White Ride, together with cracking the champagne when we get to Bluff!

-As an soldier in the New Zealand Army, Rob brings to the team a never-say-die attitude, a tried and tested ability to 'survive hours with no sleep' and the knack of 'fixing anything' with a piece of duct tape and a rubber band.
-Given he can turn his hand to anything and can follow instructions, Rob's role is to do whatever Jude asks of him whilst replying with a "yes Maam" "right away Maam".
+As an experienced first aid responder and adventurist Rob brings to the team a never-say-die attitude, a tried and tested ability to deal with first aid matters and survive the wild.
+Together with the knack of 'fixing almost anything' with a piece of duct tape and a rubber band and can follow instructions, Mark's role is to share the driving of the support car wagon plus respond to whatever Jude asks of him with a "yes Maam" "right away Maam".